 Background: Ending the AIDS Epidemic Initiative

 On June 29, 2014, New York State detailed a three-point plan to move us closer to the end of the AIDS epidemic in New York State.
-The initial goal was to reduce the number of new HIV infections to just 750 (from an estimated 3,000) by the end of 2020 and achieve the first ever decrease in HIV prevalence in New York State.
+The goal is to achieve the first ever decrease in HIV prevalence in New York State.

 The three-point plan:

 - Identifies persons with HIV who remain undiagnosed and link them to health care.

 - Links and retains persons diagnosed with HIV in health care to maximize virus suppression so they remain healthy and prevent further transmission.